zwangphy/myLeetCode/leetcode/arithmetic_slices.md

 Let the first sliding window start from index `l = 1`.
 We scan the input array from index `i = 2`.
 If `nums[i] - nums[i-1] = nums[l] - nums[l-1]`, continue.
 Otherwise, reset the the sliding window to start from `i`.

+In an arithmetic arrays of length y, there are 1 subarray of length y, 2 of length y-1, ..., y-1 of length 2 and y of length 1.
+In total, there are y*(y+1)/2 subarrays.
+All the subarrays with at least three elements are also arithmetic.
+So the number of arithmetic slices is y*(y+1)/2-2y+1.

+Note: don't forget to count in the arithmetic slices in the final sliding window.

+Complexity: time O(n), space O(1)

 ```
 class Solution:
     def numberOfArithmeticSlices(self, nums: List[int]) -> int: